igorkll/LGC-Boombox/README.md

 ### the case assembly process
 * pay special attention to the handle, it must be tightly screwed onto 4 screws on each side. if it is printed with less than 40 percent filling and/or screwed on one side with less than 4 screws, it is likely to break and fall off
+* first of all, screw on the handle and legs, as it may be inconvenient to do this after installing the electronics
+* the legs can be screwed both externally and internally. this is done because I added the legs to the project late when I had already assembled everything
+* if you screw on the outside, make sure that the screws of the legs inside do not touch the electronics, if from the inside, make sure that the screws do not protrude from the legs (otherwise they will scratch the surface)
 * 3 screws must be screwed into the protruding fasteners from above / below and on the front wall, one in one direction, the next in the other and the third in the same direction as the first
 * it is better not to unscrew or tighten the screws once again so as not to disturb the plastic, PLA does not like this
 * if any screw has started to slip, insert a slightly melted similar plastic into the hole and then cut it off